 In 1849, the coins were predominantly minted with open wreaths on the reverse.
 However, some coins minted in Charlotte and Philadelphia that year feature the closed wreath design on the reverse that appears on all the coins from 1850 on.
 The flipping image near the top of the page depicts an 1849 coin with an open wreath design whereas the static image to the left depicts the reverse of an 1853 coin with a closed wreath.

-Production of the Liberty Gold Dollars continued until 1854.
+Production of the Liberty Head version of the Gold Dollar continued until 1854.
 The coins were the smallest gold coins (both in diameter - 13 mm - and in denomination) ever minted by the US Mint.

-Even though production of the Liberty Gold Dollar lasted from 1849 to 1854, only the US Mint facilities in Philadelphia and Dahlonega produced them every year during this period.
+Even though production of the Liberty Dollar gold coin lasted from 1849 to 1854, only the US Mint facilities in Philadelphia and Dahlonega produced them every year during this period.

-In 1854, the Liberty Gold Dollar was replaced by the Indian Gold Dollar that featured an Indian princess.
+In 1854, the $1 Liberty Gold Dollar was replaced by the $1 Indian Head Gold Dollar that features an Indian princess.

-Both the open wreath and closed wreath issue of the coins minted in Charlotte in 1849 is nowadays rare to find.
+Both the open wreath and closed wreath issue of the Liberty Head Gold $1 Coin minted in Charlotte in 1849 is nowadays rare to find.
 The coins minted there between 1850 and 1853 are very rare as well.